VfB

 and including stars such as Karlheinz

-Bundesliga seasons VfB Stuttgart were crowned champions in 1983-84, under coach
+Bundesliga seasons, VfB Stuttgart were crowned champions in 1983-84, under trainer Helmut Benthaus.
+Jürgen

-European silverware as a Diego Maradona inspired Napoli ran out as 5-4 winners
+European silverware as Diego Maradona's Napoli ran out as 5-4 winners

 over the two games.